 There are a plethora of pricing models and techniques that will assist you in better understanding how to set the best prices for your target demographic and revenue goals.

-Today we are covering the 4 primary pricing models which can be implemented to achieve your sales targets:
+Today we are covering the four primary pricing models to implement to achieve your sales targets:

 Value-Based Pricing Model

 This is a customer-centric pricing technique that allows companies to charge for goods or services at a cost that they believe their consumers are willing to pay.
 Companies who use value pricing base their prices on their consumers’ perceptions of how much a good or service is worth.

 The advantages of using a value-based pricing model are: